open-pioneer/trails-openlayers-base-packages/docs/guidelines/UI.md

 ## Mobile / Responsive Design

 - Use flexbox layout to resolve simple responsive design issues
-- Test with different screen sizes: ensure sensible behavior
+- Test with different screen sizes: ensure sensible behavior#

+## Map Overlays

+- Use the `TooltipBox` component to show a "Help"-Tooltip over the map (combining `mapModel.overlay` with `TooltipBox` from @open-pioneer/map-ui-components).
+  This component is styled like a Chakra Tooltip, but can be rendered at any position.

 ## Documentation and Examples